radareorg/radare2-book/src/crackmes/ioli/ioli_0x02.md

 }
 ```

-But it's unreliable especially in processing loops (while, for, etc.).
+The `pdc` command is unreliable especially in processing loops (while, for, etc.).
 So I prefer to use the [r2dec](https://github.com/radareorg/r2dec-js) plugin in r2 repo to generate the pseudo C code. you can install it easily:
 ```
 r2pm install r2dec
 ```